To ensure the marriage complies with both UK Civil and Church law, there are certain aspects of a church wedding that must be fulfilled.

 Guidelines for divorcees

-There are some circumstances in which you may need a Special Licence, Common Licence or a Superintendent Registrar’s Certificate to marry in church.
-We’ve put more information on licences in our information on who qualifies to marry here.
+There maybe other circumstances in which you may need a Special Licence, Common Licence or a Superintendent Registrar’s Certificate to marry in church.
+This will be discussed with you should this be required.